Top 10 Largest Bats in the World

 1. Greater Spear-nosed Bat

-The Greater Spear-nosed bat roost communally in caves or tree hollows, occasionally forming colonies of more than a thousand members.
+The Greater Spear-nosed bat roosts communally in caves or tree hollows, occasionally forming more than a thousand-member colonies.

 The average length of males is 5.23 inches, while the average length of females is 4.9 inches, making this the second-largest species in Central and South America.